 Standards: Are They Important and Why?

-We have invited a guest author to give us a quality expert’s overview of the significance, importance and origins of standards.
+A guest author gives us a quality expert’s overview of the significance, importance and origins of standards.
 We are grateful to Jon M. Quigley, PMP CTFL for this excellent article.
-In the weeks ahead, we will explore some of the points raised here as they apply to barcode quality and the ISO standards which pertain.
+We consider some of the points raised here as they apply to barcode quality and the relevant ISO standards.

-From the outside, it sometimes seems as if we are polarized when it comes to standards.
+We seem of two minds about standards.
 We either believe these to be “the be all end all”, or that standards mean nothing.
-First, standards do not necessarily “solve” our problems any more than standards “create problems”.
+Standards do not necessarily “solve” our problems any more than standards “create problems”.
 It should be clear that our talented and trained staff should think the use of standards and the applicability through, rather than summarily dismiss or embrace them.

 To decide that a standard is applicable, or not, we must know something about the standard.
 We should neither embrace nor summarily dismiss the contents without some measure of skeptical review, specifically, we will want to answer questions such as these: